Shikaga/PitchBlackAnalysis/index.md

 In Alien, a [greedy crew member] brings a dangerous alien on board in an attempt to get rich.
 The Alien escapes, and then slowly hunts down each of the crew members in turn while the crew, headed by Ripley, try to track it down.

-By contrast, in the first half of Pitch Black, John's brings a dangerous being on board in an attempt to get rich.
+By contrast, in the first half of *Pitch Black*, John's brings a dangerous being on board in an attempt to get rich.
 Riddick escapes, and then (we are lead to believe) slowly hunts down each of the crew members in turn while the crew, led by Fry, try to track him down.

 A forced analogy?
 Maybe.
-But there is no question that in the first half of Pitch Black, before we truly understand the danger posed by the flying creatures, the audience is forced to see Riddick as the salient threat of the film.
+But there is no question that in the first half of *Pitch Black*, before we truly understand the danger posed by the flying creatures, the audience is forced to see Riddick as the salient threat of the film.

 It is interesting, if you were to rewrite the movie, thirty minutes in, how different it could have gone.

-Who is the protagonist of Pitch Black?
+Who is the protagonist of *Pitch Black*?
 What do we expect from our protagonists?
 Courage, strength, intelligence?
 Quick one-liners?

 Perhaps, all we need for someone to be a protagonist is for the audience to identify with them, to see the world from their point of view.
 Indeed, there are plenty of stories out there about anti-heroes, who we identify with and are undoubtedly the protagonists of their own films.